lidofinance/lido-dao/README.md

-# DePool Ethereum Liquid Staking Protocol
+# Lido Ethereum Liquid Staking Protocol

-The DePool Ethereum Liquid Staking Protocol, built on Ethereum 2.0's Beacon chain, allows their users to earn staking rewards on the Beacon chain without locking Ether or maintaining staking infrastructure.
+The Lido Ethereum Liquid Staking Protocol, built on Ethereum 2.0's Beacon chain, allows their users to earn staking rewards on the Beacon chain without locking Ether or maintaining staking infrastructure.

-Users can deposit Ether to the DePool smart contract and receive stETH tokens in return.
+Users can deposit Ether to the Lido smart contract and receive stETH tokens in return.
 The smart contract then stakes tokens with the DAO-picked staking providers.
 Users' deposited funds are controlled by the DAO, staking providers never have direct access to the users' assets.

 Unlike staked ether, the stETH token is free from the limitations associated with a lack of liquidity and can be transferred at any time.
 The stETH token balance corresponds to the amount of Beacon chain Ether that the holder could withdraw if state transitions were enabled right now in the Ethereum 2.0 network.